Common Moving Scams and Cons

 The most common moving scam might not even be an actual scam, so much as poor administration.
 Time and again, people reserve trucks, trailers, and vans, way in advance, and the day they are scheduled to pick it up, nothing is there.
 This is a common occurrence, and it also is one of the scenarios that give even reputable movers a bad name.

 In most cases, this is the fault of another renter who didn't bring back their truck as scheduled, which means no truck for you.
 Understanding though you might be, understanding how this happens doesn't help you to get moving.
-Some truck rental companies will offer guarantees and others won't even offer a condolence, but get the tightest commitment that you can finagle, and then just realize that sometimes trucks don't show up.
+Some truck rental companies will offer assurances and others won't even offer a condolence, but get the tightest commitment that you can finagle, and then just realize that sometimes trucks don't show up.

 The Moving Scam to Look out for

 This moving scam has been around since there have been things to move.
 This used to happen frequently on small ranches where cattle trailers would arrive to haul cattle to be sold or slaughtered.
 Once the cattle, sheep, or horses were loaded, the awful news would get delivered: The price has just gone up if you want to see this stock again.

 In modern times, the same con is pulled on unsuspecting homeowners who find a great deal to move their belongings, only to find that once everything is loaded onto the truck, there is a new situation.
 The movers have a new price, and it's not lower.
 More than that, they threaten to sell off your stuff if you don't pay it all up front.